slact/nchan/README.md

 ## The Channel ID

-So far the examples have used static channel ids, which is not very useful in practice.
-It can be set to any nginx *variable*, such as a querystring argument, a header value, or a part of the location url:
+So far the examples have used static channel ids, which is not very useful.
+In practice, the channel id can be set to any nginx *variable*, such as a querystring argument, a header value, or a part of the location url:

 ```nginx
   location = /sub_by_ip {